jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 You can’t judge a relationship based on the good times.
 Accordingly, one of the biggest mistakes you can make is looking for a relationship based on how good it makes you feel.

 Don’t take this to mean that you shouldn’t be with someone who treats you well and whose company you enjoy.
-But if you get into a relationship based only on the good times, then you are potentially setting yourself up for a heavy dose of dysfunction.&nbsp;
+But if you get into a relationship based only on the good times, then you are potentially setting yourself up for a heavy dose of dysfunction.

 Your romantic relationship is second in significance only to the relationship you will have with your children.
 If you decide not to have children, then this is the person you will spend most of your time with.
 For that reason alone, it’s important that you don’t mess this up.
 Notice that I didn’t say it’s important that you “get it right.”